BVNAHUSH/TERM-LENS-AI/README.md

 If you have ideas, bug reports, or suggestions, feel free to open an [issue](https://github.com/BVNAHUSH/TERM-LENS-AI/issues) or contact me directly.
 All code contributions are managed solely by **B.V.
 Nahush**.

-# License
+## 🔒 License

+© 2025 B.V.
+Nahush.
+All Rights Reserved.
-This project is licensed under the All Rights Reserved License.
+This project is proprietary and owned solely by **B.V.
+Nahush**.
+Unauthorized use, modification, or distribution is prohibited.

 # 📊 Outputs